unipartdigital/workflows_engine/docs/source/extending.rst

 Extending workflows
 ###################

-Workflows is meant to be extensible this is mainly done defining new class either by subclassing.
-Things which may require you to extend workflows are things like a new type of action you wish to preform like some form which is not currently supported like evaluating a piece of JS.
+Workflows is meant to be extensible, this is typically achieved by defining a new class from scratch or from an existing class via inheritance, through use of a subclass.
+The need for workflows extension arises from requiring a new type of action you wish to perform, one which is not currently supported, such as evaluating a novel piece of JS.

 .. note:: This methodology of having the extension code written separately as an "addon" is likely the way we take on contributions from outside the core team.

-.. warning:: If choose to defined something which is not supported by the default case you are breaking client compatibility.
+.. warning:: If you choose to define something which is not supported by default you are breaking client compatibility.
+In this instance do not expect other implementations to be fully compatible with your workflows.

-.. important:: Of course the examples here will only define the json it is up to the client to interpret it.
+.. important:: Of course the examples given here are for illustrative purposes and will only define the json, it is up to the client to interpret it.

 Adding new tasks types
 **********************

-Adding tasks to the workflows_engine is simple the complicated bit will always be the parsing and execution of the task.
+Adding tasks to the workflows_engine is simple, the complicating aspect will always be the parsing and execution of the task.
-The only thing to wary of is that you must extend ``TASK_TYPE_MAPPING`` within ``workflows_engine.core.tasks`` otherwise ``Flow.add_task`` will not pick up you new task.
-This is also how you could overwrite behavior of a predefined task.
+The primary concern, of which to be wary, is that you must extend ``TASK_TYPE_MAPPING`` within ``workflows_engine.core.tasks`` otherwise ``Flow.add_task`` will not pick up the new task.
+This is the approach to use in order to overwrite behavior of a predefined task, but should be used with caution.

 Definition